the-vegetarian-vampire/Smart-Contract-Resources/README.md

 - `Reetrancy` - relies on a certain order of operations; a reentrant procedure can be interrupted in the middle of its execution.
 Following the interruption, the procedure can be called again (“reentered”) before its previous invocations complete execution; exploits “fallback”

-- [Sandwich Attack](https://www.youtube.com/watch?v=26lWg6UIrKw) - a form of front-running and back-running simultaneously, with the original pending transaction is sandwiched in between
+- [Sandwich Attack](https://www.youtube.com/watch?v=26lWg6UIrKw) - a form of front-running and back-running simultaneously, with the original pending transaction sandwiched in between

 - `Flash loans`